Nemitha-NG/studentComplientManagement/README.md

 # studentComplientManagement
-In order to manage complients from students,i.e theor complients on facilities.
+In order to manage complients from students,i.e their complients on facilities.